- Interview Prep

 -

-The most important items ot bring to your interview would be your portfolio, copies of your resume/references, and questions for your interviewer.
+Your most crucial items for the interview include your portfolio, multiple copies of your resume/references, and thoughtful questions for your interviewer.

 -